You've Got What? Thrush

-Thrush is a very common vaginal infection, caused by an overgrowth of yeasts which live normally in the bowel and may be present in other parts of the body, such as the mouth, skin and vagina.
-The most common cause of thrush is Candida albicans, but other types of yeast sometimes are involved.
+Thrush is a very common vaginal infection, caused by an overgrowth of yeasts which normally live in the bowel and may be present in other parts of the body, such as the mouth, skin and vagina.

-Candida is usually present in small numbers and does not cause symptoms.
-Sometimes overgrowth of Candida occurs and symptoms develop.
+Sometimes overgrowth of Candida occurs, and symptoms develop.
 Also, some women may be more sensitive than others to the presence of Candida and can develop symptoms even when only small numbers of yeast are present.

-Circumstances that encourage the overgrowth of Candida albicans include:
+Circumstances that encourage the overgrowth of Candida include:

 Other conditions, such as genital herpes or urinary tract infection may have similar symptoms, so it is important to have the diagnosis confirmed.